Gamemode4Dev/GM4_Datapacks/docs/making-a-module.md

 <!-- TODO: Describe image formats and creation process -->

 ### Readme
 Create a `README.md` file in the root of the module directory.
-The contents of this file will be used
+The contents of this file will be used on distribution platforms like Modrinth and Smithed.

 ### Wiki page
 After a module has been accepted, a wiki page may be created on [wiki.gm4.co](https://wiki.gm4.co/Main_Page).